Mouleshwar3238/Mobile_Price_Classification/README.md

     </tr>
   </tbody>
   </table>
-The performance metrics for the original data were quite high compared to that of the normalized data.

 ## Support Vector Classifier (SVC)
 A SVC was implemented using differenet kernels, and confusion matrices and bar graphs were plotted for the corresponding results.